bluora/aws-tools/README.md

 Run the ./install.sh script to install packages and create symbolic links.

-Configure AWS with a default profile.
+Configure AWS with a default profile that will restrict/provide access.
+Some scripts may not work because the profile as been limited.

 `aws configure`